-For more information on how you can protect yourself, please review the presentation, Protecting Your Financial Life, found in the BPAS University at u.bpas.com or in the mobile app.
 Below is a list of the recommended and required steps you must take to protect your account to maximize your chances of recovery in the event of external fraud.
 If fraud is suspected to have occurred within a participant's account, the situation will be researched by BPAS with appropriate financial institutions and law enforcement to determine follow up steps and the responsibility of all parties.
 The speed of this process to resolve any disputes will be driven by outside institutions and law enforcement.
 Your ability to seek recoveries will be dependent upon the actions you take to protect your account as reflected below.

 Action Recommended Required Create a User ID that is unique to you and not easy to guess.
-Don't use your Social Security Number or email address as your User ID. ~ ✓ Use a strong password in your account: Follow required parameters that combine letters, numbers and symbols Avoid predictable keyboard patterns Don't use the same password for multiple sites and accounts Don't use your User ID as your password Never share password Change password every 90 days, or immediately if any concerns ~ ✓ Do not store your User ID and Password on your phone except in a secure password-keeping app, and don't select "Remember Password" in your browser. ✓ Login and review your BPAS account at least monthly.
-V Update your account at u.bpas.com to include a current, personal email address that you regularly monitor and access, which will be visible on your mobile phone immediately when you receive an email.
-BPAS will send you email alerts when account changes are initiated or attempted. ~ ✓ Monitor emails you receive from BPAS, review account activity and notify us immediately (within 1 business day) of any questionable activity. ~ ✓ Open and review mailed confirmations immediately upon receipt. ✓ V Don't login to your BPAS account from a public computer or use public WIFI. ✓ Comply in good faith if we ask for your cooperation in an investigation (including having a professional computer security company review your computer, police investigation, etc.). ✓ ✓ Monitor your mailbox and promptly review all statements and correspondence from BPAS. ✓ ✓ Make sure your mailing address is up to date at BPAS at all times. ✓ Do not use an account aggregation service that requires you to submit your User ID or password to an outside firm. ~ ✓ Do not click on links or open attachments in emails from senders unfamiliar to you. ✓ Maintain up-to-date spyware on your laptop/computer. ✓ BPAS will never ask you to provide personal or account information via email.
-Notify BPAS within 24 hours if you suspect or note suspicious account or email activity. ✓ u.bpas.com
+Don't use your Social Security Number or email address as your User ID. ~ v Use a strong password in your account: Follow required parameters that combine letters, numbers and symbols Avoid predictable keyboard patterns Don't use the same password for multiple sites and accounts Don't use your User ID as your password Never share password Change password every 90 days, or immediately if any concerns • ~ Do not store your User ID and Password on your phone except in a secure password- keeping app, and don't select "Remember Password" in your browser. ~ Login and review your BPAS account at least monthly. ✓ Update your account at u.bpas.com to include a current, personal email address that you regularly monitor and access, which will be visible on your mobile phone immediately when you receive an email.
+BPAS will send you email alerts when account changes are initiated or attempted. • • Monitor emails you receive from BPAS, review account activity and notify us immediately (within 1 business day) of any questionable activity. v ✓ Open and review mailed confirmations immediately upon receipt. ✓ ✓ Don't login to your BPAS account from a public computer or use public WIFI. ✓ Comply in good faith if we ask for your cooperation in an investigation (including having a professional computer security company review your computer, police investigation, etc.). ~ v Monitor your mailbox and promptly review all statements and correspondence from BPAS. ✓ ~ Make sure your mailing address is up to date at BPAS at all times. ✓ Do not use an account aggregation service that requires you to submit your User ID or password to an outside firm. ~ v Do not click on links or open attachments in emails from senders unfamiliar to you. ✓ Maintain up-to-date spyware on your laptop/computer. ✓ BPAS will never ask you to provide personal or account information via email.
+Notify BPAS within 24 hours if you suspect or note suspicious account or email activity. v